dennis-jiang/fraction-calculator/README.md

 ### Compare API

-There are 3 compare API,`equals`,`greaterThan`,`lessThan`, they also support all kinds of parameter constractor supports.
+There are 3 compare API,`equals`,`greaterThan`,`lessThan`.
+They can support one parameter in all kinds that constractor supports.
 Their return valus are boolean.

 ```javascript
 fc('3/2').equals('6/4');   // true